 In case the unresolved form ID happens in a list of items (for a container like a chest or barrel for example) and the intended record can not be determined, remove the item from the list via right click, Remove in xEdit.

 If xEdit shows that a plugin with an resolved form ID overwrites a record in another plugin that has a working form ID, then dragging and dropping the working form ID entry to replace the unresolved form ID can be a solution.
 Changing the overwrite order of plugins, so that the error free plugin is winning, might work as well.
 Removing the entire overwriting record with the unresolved form ID from the winning plugin will keep the plugin overwrite order intact.
 These are just a couple examples how to possibly fix the error when not knowing the initial intention of the mod author(s).
 Verify that using these solutions does not have undesired effects.

 Unresolved form ID errors can cause the game to CTD, prevent mods from working properly and make it impossible to create the LOD patch plugins.

 If removing a plugin lets the process run through without issues, it means the plugin has errors that need to be fixed.

 Temporarily disabling plugins is a troubleshooting step and not a fix.
 Avoiding or silencing an error message does not fix the error.

 Ignore suggestions to only temporarily disable plugins to complete the process or claims that a plugin with errors is OK to be used.

-Fix the error or permanently remove the problematic plugin.
+Fix the error or permanently or remove the problematic plugin.
 Such plugins and badly made mods should not be used in the game.